NindiaEka/VTrack/README.md

-# VTrack - Vision AI AssistX
+# VTrack - Vision Track

 Python-based video inference pipeline using YOLO for object detection.
 The system processes video frame-by-frame, generates annotated video output, and can optionally run line-crossing and region-presence analytics.